5 minute read

 Architecture and Interiors – GF23mmF4 R LM WR

-This ultra wide-angle prime lens offers the 35mm equivalent of an 18mm optic, ideal for those who like to get a lot into their frame.
+GF23mmF4 R LM WR is an ultra wide-angle prime lens that offers the 35mm equivalent of an 18mm optic, ideal for those who like to get a lot into their frame.

 Landscape – GF30mmF3.5 R WR

-With a 35mm equivalent focal length of 24mm, this wide-angle prime lens is perfect for framing landscapes in glorious detail.
+With a 35mm equivalent focal length of 24mm, GF30mmF3.5 R WR is a wide-angle prime lens that’s perfect for framing landscapes in glorious detail.

 Street – GF45mmF2.8 R WR

-This wide-angle lens offers the 35mm equivalent of a 36mm optic and an aperture of F2.8, making it perfect for candid moments.
+GF45mmF2.8 R WR is a wide-angle lens that offers the 35mm equivalent of a 36mm optic and an aperture of F2.8, making it perfect for candid moments.

 Travel – GF50mmF3.5 R LM WR